 The Shademaster Honeylocust is a favorite here at ArborAdvisor.
 This tree has a beautiful rounded shape and may be the perfect lawn or street tree for the Colorado Front Range.
 In the spring it has yellow and white small flower strings, which provide a nice fragrant scent.
 It has thin fern-like leaves that provide filtered shade all summer and turn a lovely golden yellow in the fall.
 Part of the reason the Shademaster Honeylocust does so well in lawns is that it provides a filtered shade that allows the grass and other partial sun plants below it to grow.
 Also, when these leaves fall in Autumn they are so small that they don't need to be raked!
 They simply aren't big enough to hurt the grass below them.

 The Shademaster Honeylocust is native to the United States and has been bred to be extra hardy.
 It holds up well in urban environments where there is air pollution, salt, soot, and varying soil types.
-All this tree needs is a full sun location and occasional watering, especially in the first couple years after planting.
-This is a fast growing tree so you wont have to wait decades to see a beautiful large tree in your yard.
-Unlike other honeylocust varieties which have thorns and large seedpods this variety has neither.
+All this tree needs is a full sun location and occasional watering, especially in the first couple of years after planting.
+This is a fast-growing tree so you won't have to wait decades to see a beautiful large tree in your yard.
+Unlike other honeylocust varieties that have thorns and large seedpods this variety has neither.
 The Shademaster is both thornless and seedless.
 No mess!
 No raking!

 This tree will grow to be 50-60 feet and 25-35 feet wide at maturity.